 To pursue History Departmental Honors, students must have a cumulative GPA of 3.25 and a History major GPA of 3.5.
 Students pursuing departmental honors will enroll in a two-semester, two-course sequence: HIST 490 (Fall) and 498 (Spring).
 Permission from Honors Coordinator is required to enroll in both HIST 490 and 498.
 This sequence provides a group setting for writing the Senior Honors Thesis, which is a substantial work of historical research, 50-75 pages long, based above all on the analysis of primary sources.

-During the Fall, HIST 490 will require students to produce a serious working draft of the thesis.
+During the Fall, HIST 490 will require students to produce a serious working draft of their thesis.
 Assignments and discussions will help students to prepare this draft, which will establish a solid foundation for the Honors Thesis.
 In addition, HIST 490 will provide a close experience of advanced, professional, historical work.
 Presentations, weekly comments on the work of others, and active participation in seminar discussions with constructive observations and questions will complete that professional experience.
 A History faculty advisor will provide essential guidance throughout the process of writing the thesis.

-Current Honors Coordinator is Professor Marta Vicente.
+2017-2018 Honors Coordinator is Professor Erik Scott.